-I value good communication and prefer talking in person or by phone rather than by email or text.
-Please call me at 770-913-0506 and leave a message, which will be kept confidential.
-I personally return most calls the same day they are received, but please allow 24 hours for a return call.
+I value communication and prefer talking in person or by phone rather than by email or text.
+Please call me at 770-913-0506 and leave a message, which I will keep confidential.
+I return most calls the same day they are received, but please allow 24 hours for a return call.

 My clients are my first priority and I return their calls first.
 If you are a prospective client, I will strive to return your call the same day.
-I provide phone conferences between office visits only to clients with whom I have a clearly established relationship in my office.
+I provide phone conferences between office visits only to clients with whom I have previously established a professional relationship in my office.

 If you are not a client but you need immediate help, you can contact the Georgia Crisis and Access Line at 1-800-715-4225.
 If you are calling on behalf of someone who is suicidal or in emotional distress, you can contact the National Suicide Prevention Line at 1-800-273-8255, the National Suicide Hotline at 1-800-784-2433, or the National Crisis Text Line at 741-741.